ImNotStupidBro/RR-AI-SE-Homework/nvidia-earnings-transcripts-1/README.md

 # NVIDIA Earnings Transcripts

-This project is a web-based application that identifies and retrieves the full transcripts of NVIDIA's earning calls for the last four quarters.
-It is built using React and TypeScript.
+This project is a Python-based application that identifies and retrieves the full transcripts of NVIDIA's earning calls for the last four quarters.
+It uses SQLAlchemy for database management and Flask for the web framework.

 ## Project Structure

 ```
 nvidia-earnings-transcripts
 ├── src
-│   ├── components
-│   │   └── TranscriptList.tsx
-│   ├── pages
+│   ├── db
-│   │   └── Home.tsx
+│   │   └── database.py
 │   ├── services
-│   │   └── transcriptService.ts
+│   │   └── transcript_service.py
+│   ├── models
-│   └── types
+│   │   └── transcript.py
+│   ├── main.py
-│       └── index.ts
+│   └── utils
-├── public
-│   └── index.html
+│       └── fetch_transcripts.py
-├── package.json
+├── requirements.txt
-├── tsconfig.json
+├── README.md
-└── README.md
+└── alembic.ini
 ```

 ## Setup Instructions